 Dollop (343 S. Dearborn) – Dollop has a few locations in Chicago, but I dig the relaxed vibe of this place in The Loop underneath the train tracks.
 They serve Metropolis coffee, lovely pastry and a light menu.
 It’s a bright, modern spot that opens at 6:30 am for you early risers! – At the Harold Washington Library ‘L’ stop along the CTA Orange Line.

 Jackalope Coffee and Tea House – (755 W. 32nd St.) – Bridgeport – This charming spot serves fun and strong coffee drinks as well as great pastries and sandwiches.
 It is an entirely kitschy place to hang out.
 A nearby neighbor, Bridgeport Bakery supplies some of the yummy sweets.
 Artwork by local artists is available for purchase- 8 blocks south of the Halsted ‘L’ stop or take the #8 Halsted bus here

 There you have them, folks!
 Hop the rails and buses to these 30 Coolest Chicago Coffee Spots.
 How many have you tried?
 Do you have a favorite coffee spot in Chicago?
 I would love to hear all about it!
 Leave a comment, and I’ll get back to you.

-Don’t forget to check out my post, 12 Great Chicago Restaurants Representing 5 Continents.
+Don’t forget to check out my posts about Chicago’s Essential Celebrity Chef Restaurants and 12 Great Chicago Restaurants Representing 5 Continents.